-- BSASP will provide written notice to the Applicant that enrollment is denied. - 10.
-If BSASP determines that the Applicant is eligible for ACAP, the Contractor will schedule a Team meeting to develop the ISP as specified in 2.1.L.
-The Contractor shall inform the Applicant that he or she must decide whether to enroll in the Plan within seven (7) days of receiving the authorized ISP.
-The Contractor shall also inform the Applicant that if the Applicant disagrees with the authorized ISP, the Applicant may choose not to enroll in the Plan or may enroll in the Plan and file a Grievance to dispute the services that were authorized. - 11.
-The Contractor must complete all necessary enrollment forms, as specified by BSASP, for each Applicant BSASP has approved for enrollment and forward all completed enrollment forms to BSASP no later than seven (7) days after receiving the forms. - 12.
+a.
+After receiving BSASP's approval for enrollment, the Contractor will schedule a Team meeting to develop the Initial ISP as specified in 2.1.K.
+The Contractor shall provide a copy of the Initial ISP to the Applicant and inform the Applicant that he or she must decide whether to enroll in the Plan within seven (7) days of receiving the authorized Initial ISP.
+The Contractor shall also inform the Applicant that if the Applicant disagrees with the authorized Initial ISP, the Applicant may choose not to enroll in the Plan or may enroll in the

+Plan and file a Grievance to dispute the services that were authorized.

+- b.
+The Contractor must complete all necessary enrollment forms, as specified by BSASP, and forward all completed enrollment forms to BSASP no later than seven (7) days after receiving the forms. - c.
 If the Applicant chooses to enroll in the Plan, he or she will sign the Enrollment Agreement.
-The effective date of enrollment, as specified on the Enrollment Agreement, must be the first day of the month that follows the date the Contractor receives confirmation from BSASP that the Applicant's enrollment has been approved as described in Section 4.3.C.6. - 13.
-If the Applicant or the Applicant's representative, as appropriate, informs the Contractor that the Applicant no longer wants to enroll in the Plan, the Contractor must notify BSASP within three (3) business days of being so informed by the Applicant. - 14.
+The effective date of enrollment, as specified on the Enrollment Agreement, must be the first day of a month that follows the date the Applicant confirms the Applicant's decision to enroll in the Plan, but no later than sixty 60 days after the date the Enrollment Agreement is signed. - d.
+If the Applicant or the Applicant's representative, as appropriate, informs the Contractor that the Applicant no longer wants to enroll in the Plan, the Contractor must notify BSASP within three (3) business days of being so informed by the Applicant. - 7.
 In order to expedite the enrollment process, to ensure timelier enrollment in the Plan, or for any reason the Department deems necessary, the Department may modify the enrollment process.
 The Department will confirm any such changes to the enrollment process in writing and send notice in accordance with Section 12.6.